THE BAY OF PLENTY

 Help us keep the Bay beautiful...

 Raparapahoe Falls is a 3-metre high waterfall that plunges into a cool and clear pool that will literally take your breath away.
-This Te Puke waterfall is accessible by a steep and rough 1-kilometre track that will take you approximately 15-minutes each way.
-There’s plenty of steps and the track can be slippery as it zig-zags down into the valley, so maybe leave your jandals at home.
+This Te Puke waterfall is accessible by a steep and rough one-kilometre track that will take you approximately 15-minutes each way.
+There are plenty of steps and the track can be slippery as it zig-zags down into the valley, so maybe leave your jandals at home.
 The view from the bottom is a sight to behold.
 Cliffs and a fringe of native punga trees rise sharply above the blue pool of water.

 Location: 282 Number 4 Road, Te Puke

 The pools of water beneath and above the bridge when you enter McLaren Falls (pictured) are the local’s favourite swimming spots during the summer months.
 With a cascading waterfall and trees on either side, the Falls are a scenic spot to spend an afternoon.
 If you prefer calmer waters, Lake McLaren inside the park has plenty of spots to swim in that are great for children.
 Surrounding Lake McLaren are picnic tables, BBQs, toilets, camping spots, the delicious Falls Café, and, of course, one of New Zealand’s best botanical tree collections.

 If you’re still searching for adventure after the scenic coastal cliff walk from Waihī Beach to Orokawa Bay, head to the next bay over, Homunga Bay.
 The waterfall sprinkles down a rockface and lands directly onto the beach, making it the perfect freshwater shower to rinse off under after a swim in the sea.
 The walk from Waihī Beach over to Orokawa Bay is 45-minutes one way, and then Homunga Bay is an additional 1.5-hours walk one way.
 These secluded beaches are perfect for families and adventurers looking to avoid the crowds.